trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is load average?</b></summary><br>

-Linux load averages are "system load averages" that show the running thread (task) demand on the system as an average number of running plus waiting threads.
+Linux **load averages** are "system load averages" that show the running thread (task) demand on the system as an average number of running plus waiting threads.
 This measures demand, which can be greater than what the system is currently processing.
 Most tools show three averages, for 1, 5, and 15 minutes.

 Some interpretations:

-- If the averages are 0.0, then your system is idle.
+- if the averages are 0.0, then your system is idle.
-- If the 1 minute average is higher than the 5 or 15 minute averages, then load is increasing.
+- if the 1 minute average is higher than the 5 or 15 minute averages, then load is increasing.
-- If the 1 minute average is lower than the 5 or 15 minute averages, then load is decreasing.
+- if the 1 minute average is lower than the 5 or 15 minute averages, then load is decreasing.
-- If they are higher than your CPU count, then you might have a performance problem (it depends).
+- if they are higher than your CPU count, then you might have a performance problem (it depends).

 Useful resources: